What Is Mucha-Habermann Disease

 1. Pityriasis Lichenoides et Varioliformis Acuta (PLEVA): The most common form of Mucha-Habermann Disease, causing red, scaly skin lesions that may resemble chickenpox.

-2. Pityriasis Lichenoides Chronica (PLC): A less severe and more long-lasting form, characterized by persistent, milder skin rashes.
+2. Pityriasis Lichenoides Chronica (PLC): A less and more long-lasting form, characterized by persistent, milder skin rashes.

 Causes of Mucha-Habermann Disease